sph-mn/sph-script/readme.md

 2015-5-3
 ~~~

-### string-bits
+### string-binary
-displays the bits a string read from standard input is encoded in
+displays the bits a string read from standard input is encoded in.

-$ echo abc |string-bits
+$ echo abc | string-binary
 ~~~
-1100001110001011000111010
+1100001 1100010 1100011 1010
 ~~~

+string-base16 and string-base32 work similarly.

 ## time-display
 ### ks-time